legendarycode3/express-js-crash-course/readme.md

 ➡️ **EXPRESS.JS** </br>
-✔️ What is Express.js ?
-Express.js , is a Node.js framework, which has the following attributes / characteristic : It, </br>
+✔️ What is Express.js ?   is a fast, unopinionated, and minimalist back-end web Express.js , is a Node.js framework, which has the following attributes / characteristic : It, </br>
 1) Minimal and flexible web framework for Node.js </br>
 2) Used for building “Server-Side Web Applications”, “Micro Services” and “APIs” . </br>
 3)The most popular framework for Node. </br>